craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	Last Known Keeper: None, see Entry Description.

 	Entry Description: Instances of GME-049 are to be stored within the Vault 0 Processing sector in a 1'x'1'x1' darksteel cube-box lined with a soft textile labelled appropriately for the class of the instance.
 After processing, the following procedures are to be followed:
-	- Class 1 instances are to be stored within the Vault 0 Warm Storage sector in independent TL-O cells, at least 500' from any other TL-O cells, in their 'original' cube-box.
+	- GME-049-C1 instances are to be stored within the Vault 0 Warm Storage sector in independent TL-O cells, at least 500' from any other TL-O cells, in their 'original' cube-box.
-	- Class 2 instances are to be stored within the Vault 0 Warm Storage sector in one of six TL-R cells (see Procedure Document 049-33), in their 'original' cube-box.
+	- GME-049-C2 instances are to be stored within the Vault 0 Warm Storage sector in one of six TL-R cells (see Procedure Document 049-33), in their 'original' cube-box.
-	- Class 3 instances are to be stored within the Vault 0 Warm Storage sector, in their 'original' cube-box.
+	- GME-049-C3 instances are to be stored within the Vault 0 Warm Storage sector, in their 'original' cube-box.
-	- Class 4 instances are to be released to the Guild of Merchants within 3 weeks of their processing.
+	- GME-049-C4 instances are to be released to the Guild of Merchants within 3 weeks of their processing.

 		GME-049 is a collective identifier for the objects that qualify under the following designation classes:
-			- GME-049-1 are instance objects capable of instantly forming and collapsing a Type-2 Planar Gate pointed at one infinite Consistant Extraplanar Instance at the will of it's wielder.
+			- GME-049-C1 are instance objects capable of instantly forming and collapsing a Type-2 Planar Gate pointed at one infinite Consistant Extraplanar Instance at the will of it's wielder.
-			- GME-049-2 are instance objects capable of forming a Type-2 Planar Gate pointed at one infinite Consistant Extraplanar Instance, and capable of manipulating the size of their own Gate Entrance within a radius of 3', extending the physical size of the instance's mouth.
+			- GME-049-C2 are instance objects capable of forming a Type-2 Planar Gate pointed at one infinite Consistant Extraplanar Instance, and capable of manipulating the size of their own Gate Entrance within a radius of 3', extending the physical size of the instance's Gate Entrance.
-			- GME-049-3 are instance objects capable of forming a Type-2 Planar Gate pointed at one infinite Consistant Extraplanar Instance, and incapable of manipulating the size of their own Gate Entrance.
+			- GME-049-C3 are instance objects capable of forming a Type-2 Planar Gate pointed at one infinite Consistant Extraplanar Instance, and incapable of manipulating the size of their own Gate Entrance.
-			- GME-049-4 are instance objects capable of forming a Type-2 Planar Gate pointed at one finite Consistant Extraplanar Instance, and incapable of manipulating the size of their own Gate Entrance.
+			- GME-049-C4 are instance objects capable of forming a Type-2 Planar Gate pointed at one finite Consistant Extraplanar Instance, and incapable of manipulating the size of their own Gate Entrance.

-		GME-049 instances, and the process and knowledge of their creation, presents an
+		GME-049 instances, and the process and knowledge of their creation, presents an existential threat to physical reality as we know it, and therefore the mission of the Guild of Wizards.
+Class 1 and Class 2 instances present an immediate tactical threat and should be dealt with accordingly.
+Class 1 or Class 2 instances, or the knowledge of their creation, must be immediately captured, recovered, or destroyed at all costs.
 ```

-appropriately independent

-	- Grade 1 (Immaterial)
-	- Grade 2 (Mutable)
-	- Grade 3 (Immutable)
-	- Grade 4 (Immutable, Finite)
+==$==

 #### Relics of Kakurak's Chosen
 #### Relics of The Hatdroppers
 ###### Prismatic Crossbow